 Leaving behind the heart of Valdobbiadene in Santo Stefano, La Tordera can be reached in about a 15 minute drive.
 Even though the winery is located a short distance away from the Cartizze hill, the family does have farmland on the hill and also produces a Cartizze.
 They produce around 1 million bottles per year and unlike small producers like Garbara, La Todera does export to countries like the United States.

-The Cartizze is good, but at La Tordera its their Gabry, a rosé, that is my pick.
-Rosé isn’t quite a chic to drink in summertime as it is in France, with most Italians preferring Prosecco.
-So a good rosé is harder to find that you might think and La Todera hits the mark.
+The Cartizze is good, but at La Tordera its their Gabry, a rosé Prosecco, that is my pick.
+Rosé isn’t quite as chic to drink in summertime as it is in France, with most Italians preferring Prosecco.
+So a good rosé is harder to find that you might think and La Todera hits the mark with its rose Prosecco.

 Biking and Hiking